 Senior poverty and the need for new policy

-Minister of Finance, Bill Morneau announcing a plan for a Canada-wide enhancement of CPP to help deal with seniors poverty.
+Minister of Finance, Bill Morneau announcing a plan for a Canada-wide enhancement of CPP to help deal with seniors in poverty.

 Senior poverty has been on the rise since 1995.
 On Feb.
 16, Minister of Finance Bill Morneau announced that Ottawa is pulling together a plan for a Canada-wide enhancement of CPP.
 No wonder.
 Contrary to reports about entitled seniors living off the fat of the land, the number of impoverished seniors has risen from 3.9 per cent to 11.1 per cent during the last thirty years.
 A full 30 per cent of women living on their own during their senior years are poor.
 Here are some facts from a study sponsored by HomeEquityBank.